 Storage

-The uncooked potatoes should be stored in a cool dry location, such as your pantry.
+Store red potatoes in a cool dry location, such as your pantry.
 Do not purchase sprouted potatoes or those that feel soft to touch.

 Store the cooked potatoes in an airtight container for up to 3 days.
 They should not be frozen.